Romans 6: New Testament references

-The Bearing of Justification by Grace upon a Holy Life
+The bearing of justification by grace upon a holy life

+According to Protestant theologian Heinrich Meyer, chapter 6 shows how the righteousness of God, "so far from furthering immorality, on the contrary excludes the latter from the Christian state, and for the first time rightly establishes, promotes, and quickens true morality".
+Meyer anticipates that Romans 7 "shows the same in relation to the law", and Romans 8 "sets forth the blessed condition of those who as justified are morally free".
 From the beginning of this chapter, Paul addresses the "plausible objection" that Christians should "continue in sin, that grace may abound" (Romans 6:1).
 In Romans 3:8, Paul had referred to slanderous reports to the effect that believers taught "Let us do evil that good may come".
 Similar indications can be found in Galatians 5:13, 1 Peter 2:16 and Jude 4.

+Verse 1

+Meyer notes that the alternatives available are either to "continue in sin" or to "cease from it", although an alternative exhortation in Romans 11:22 is for the Christian to "continue in [God's] goodness".

+Verse 2

 Paul replies that believers should "certainly not (μὴ γένοιτο) continue in sin, that grace may abound" (Romans 6:2).
-The phrase μη γενοιτο is regularly used by Paul; it is used 10 times in this epistle as well as in his other writings.
+The phrase μη γενοιτο is regularly used by Paul; it is used 10 times in this epistle, as well as in his other writings.
 The Pulpit Commentary describes the phrase as "Paul's usual way of rejecting an idea indignantly".
 The phrase has been translated in various forms: